 So how do eyewear expenses fit in with your FSA?
 Do contacts fall under the same rules?
 What about accessories and other related products?
 Read on for a few things you might want to know.

-Most people know they can use their FSA card to purchase prescription glasses, but they might not be aware of one key fact - there's no limit on what kind of prescription glasses you can buy with an FSA.
+Most people know they can use their FSA card to purchase prescription glasses, but they might not be aware of one key fact - the wide array of prescription glasses you can buy with an FSA.

 All glasses are FSA-eligible, even if you buy $300 frames (yes, that includes those Gucci or Louis Vuittons you've had your eye on the last few months).
 As long as you're buying prescription glasses, you can use your FSA card to pay for them.
 You can also use your FSA to purchase eyeglass repair kits, for when those high-end frames inevitably get damaged.